raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For long-lived DNS Stateful operations, an operation is considered in progress for as long as the state is active, until it is cancelled.
-This means that a session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
+This means that a DSO session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
 This is why there are two separate
 timers: the inactivity timeout, and the keepalive interval.
-Just because a session has no traffic for an extended period of time does not automatically make that session "inactive", if it has an active state that is awaiting for events.
+Just because a DSO session has no traffic for an extended period of time does not automatically make that DSO session "inactive", if it has an active state that is awaiting for events.

 ## The Inactivity Timeout

-The purpose of the inactivity timeout is for the server to balance its trade off between the costs of setting up new sessions and the costs of maintaining inactive sessions.
-A server with abundant session capacity can offer a high inactivity timeout, to permit clients to keep a speculative session open for a long time, to save the cost of establishing a new session for future communications with that server.
-A server with scarce memory resources can offer a low inactivity timeout, to cause clients to promptly close sessions whenever they have no outstanding operations with that server, and then create a new session later when needed.
+The purpose of the inactivity timeout is for the server to balance its trade off between the costs of setting up new DSO sessions and the costs of maintaining inactive DSO sessions.
+A server with abundant DSO session capacity can offer a high inactivity timeout, to permit clients to keep a speculative DSO session open for a long time, to save the cost of establishing a new DSO session for future communications with that server.
+A server with scarce memory resources can offer a low inactivity timeout, to cause clients to promptly close DSO sessions whenever they have no outstanding operations with that server, and then create a new DSO session later when needed.

-### Closing Inactive Sessions
+### Closing Inactive DSO Sessions

-A client is NOT required to wait until the inactivity timeout timer expires before closing a session.
+A client is NOT required to wait until the inactivity timeout timer expires before closing a DSO session.
-A client MAY close a session at any time, at the client's discretion.
+A client MAY close a DSO session at any time, at the client's discretion.
-If a client determines that it has no current or reasonably anticipated future need for an inactive session, then the client SHOULD close that connection.
+If a client determines that it has no current or reasonably anticipated future need for an inactive DSO session, then the client SHOULD close that connection.

-If, at any time during the life of the session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the session, the client MUST gracefully close the connection with a TCP FIN (or equivalent for other protocols).
+If, at any time during the life of the DSO session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO session, the client MUST gracefully close the connection with a TCP FIN (or equivalent for other protocols).

-If, at any time during the life of the session, twice the inactivity timeout value (i.e., 30 seconds by default) elapses without there being any operation active on the session, the server SHOULD consider the client delinquent, and forcibly abort the session.
+If, at any time during the life of the DSO session, twice the inactivity timeout value (i.e., 30 seconds by default) elapses without there being any operation active on the DSO session, the server SHOULD consider the client delinquent, and forcibly abort the DSO session.
-For sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+For DSO sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully with a TCP FIN the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
 (In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

-In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
+In this context, an operation being active on a DSO session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
 A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive DSO session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.

 ### Values for the Inactivity Timeout

-For the inactivity timeout value, lower values result in more frequent session teardown and re-establishment.
-Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for inactive sessions.
+For the inactivity timeout value, lower values result in more frequent DSO session teardown and re-establishment.
+Higher values result in lower traffic and CPU load on the server, but a larger memory burden to maintain state for inactive DSO sessions.

-A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive sessions open for very long for no reason, but when it does have an active reason to keep a session open, it doesn't need to be sending an agressive level of keepalive traffic.
+A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep inactive DSO sessions open for very long for no reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an agressive level of keepalive traffic.

-A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep inactive sessions open for a long time, but it should be sending a lot of keepalive traffic on those inactive sessions.
+A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep inactive DSO sessions open for a long time, but it should be sending a lot of keepalive traffic on those inactive DSO sessions.
 This configuration is expected to be less common.

 To avoid excessive traffic the server MUST NOT send a Keepalive message